 Speed and Performance

-We test VPN speeds three times a day using a scientific server-based speed test system.
-Our test servers test VPN IP addresses in Hong Kong, Australia, the UK, and the US for max speeds and average download speeds.
-Below, you'll find our test results for the months of January through March, 2020, are displayed below.
+We monitor VPN speeds three times a day using a server-based system.
+Our test servers check VPN IP addresses in Hong Kong, Australia, the UK, and the US for max speeds and average download speeds.
+Below, you'll find our test results for the months of July through September 2020.